beautyjoy/BJC-Teacher-Tracker/README.md

 ## Description

-BJC is an introduction to computer science curriculum developed at UC Berkeley and is meant mainly for high school teachers.
-They have a teacher guide that is to be given to any teacher that signs up for the program, and it requires a password that is emailed to them.
-This BJC Teacher Tracker is a NEW project, started in Fall 2019 by a group of students in CS 169.
-The main features that the app has currently are as follows:
+The Beauty and Joy of Computing (BJC) is an introductory computer science curriculum developed at UC Berkeley meant for high school freshmen up to college freshmen.
+The program has a teacher guide and a newly generated password that is to be given to any teacher who signs up for the program as a volunteer educator in the Bay Area - there are plans to expand the program to other states in late 2020.
+This pilot application is designed as a dashboard to track the workflow of teachers who run the program and provide high-level, descriptive statistics on the courses taught and participating schools.
+The BJC Teacher Tracker is a NEW project started in Fall 2019 by a group of 5 student developers in UC Berkeley's CS 169: Software Engineering.

+## Key Features and Functionality

+We have worked on the adding following core features and functionality:

-- Signup form for prospective teachers to request access
+- Feature: A application form for prospective teachers to request access to the platform
+- Functionality: Administrators are immediately notified of new applications via email
+- Feature: Administrators can validate or deny applicants with a button click
-- Email automatically sent to Admin when teacher signs up
+- Functionality: An email is automatically sent to successful applicants notifyin
+- Feature:
 - Email automatically sent to teacher once they are validated by Admin
 - Separate Admin view that uses Google Auth as a login
 - Admin view contains a statistics main page with the following information: table with newly submitted forms with buttons to delete or validate, tables for statistics about the schools and the courses teachers are teaching, a map with the locations of all the school teachers are a part of, and a separate page with all the validated forms.

 ## Few Things to Know:

-- Before being able to run our app locally, the encrypted application.yml.asc file in the config folder needs to be unencrypted into the application.yml file.
-Michael (the customer for this product) has the secret key to do this.
+- Before running our application on localhost (default port 3000), the encrypted application.yml.asc file in the config folder needs to be unencrypted into the application.yml file.
+Only Michael, the current customer (ball@berkeley.edu), has the secret key to do this.
-- To add admins to the app: In the admins model, you have to add the admin's email to the list of emails in self.validate_by_email.
-Then admin can just log in using their email through the google auth flow we have implemented.
+- To add administrators to the application you have to add the person's email to the list of emails in 'self.validate_by_email'.
+The administrator can just log in using their email through the Google OAuth workflow we have implemented.
+- For RSpec tests run 'bundle exec rspec'
-- To run rspec tests, run: bundle exec rspec
+- For Cucumber tests run 'bundle exec cucumber'

 ## Heroku Link